If you’re looking to increase shoulder and upper back strength, look no further than the upright row.

 - Lorenzetti S, Dayer R, Pluss M, List R. Pulling exercises for strength training and rehabilitation: movements and loading conditions.
 J Funct Morphol Kinesiol.
 2017;2(3):33. doi:10.3390/jfmk2030033

 - Mazur LJ, Yetman RJ, Risser WL.
 Weight-training injuries.
 Common injuries and preventative methods.
-Sports Med 16: 57–63, 1993.
+Sports Med 16: 57โ63, 1993.

-Manish brings over 10 years of hands-on experience in weight lifting and fat loss to fitness coaching.
+Manish is a NASM-certified fitness and nutrition coach with over 10 years of experience in weight lifting and fat loss fitness coaching.
 He specializes in gym-based training and has a lot of knowledge about exercise, lifting technique, biomechanics, and more.

-Through “Fit Life Regime,” he generously shares the insights he’s gained over a decade in the field.
+Through โFit Life Regime,โ he generously shares the insights heโs gained over a decade in the field.
 His goal is to equip others with the knowledge to start their own fitness journey.